 Understanding Diffie-Hellman

-The Diffie-Hellman (DH) algorithm enables two parties to securely establish a shared secret over an insecure channel without ever transmitting that secret directly.
-Unlike symmetric encryption that requires a pre-shared key, DH allows parties to generate a shared secret dynamically, forming the foundation for secure communication in protocols like TLS and SSH.
+Diffie-Hellman (DH) is a foundational cryptographic algorithm that allows two parties to securely establish a shared secret over an insecure channel—without ever transmitting the secret itself.
+Unlike symmetric encryption, which requires a pre-shared key, DH enables dynamic key generation, forming the backbone of secure communication in protocols like TLS, SSH, and VPNs.

 How Diffie-Hellman Works